-THE KUSHANS, though not named as Kushans by the classical authors or by the Chinese as one of the tribes that conquered Bactria, were, in fact, one of the groups that conquered it; but Kushan was not, at the time of the conquest, the name by which the classical authors and the Chinese knew them, or at least it was not the name that they recorded if they did know them also as the Kushans.
-In Strabo the names of the conquerors are Asii, Pasiani, Tochari, and Sacarauli, whereas Trogus, according to Justin, calls them Saraucae and Asiani; and to the Chinese the conquerors were the Great Yue-Ji.
-The names provided by Trogus are, of course, variants of the ones given by Strabo, or vice versa.
+The Kushans, though not named as Kushans by the classical authors or by the Chinese as one of the tribes that conquered Bactria, were, in fact, one of the groups that conquered it; but Kushan was not, of course, at the time of the conquest, the name by which the classical authors and the Chinese knew them, or at least it was not the name that they recorded if they did know them also as Kushans.
+Strabo, in his Geographica, names the conquerors as the Asii, the Pasiani, the Tochari, and the Sacarauli, 125 whereas Trogus, according to Justin, in his Historiarum Philippicarum, refers to them as the Saraucae and the Asiani.
+126 To the Chinese, however, the conquerors, after the conquest, were known as the Great Yue-Ji.
+The names given by Trogus are, of course, variants of the ones given by Strabo, or vice versa.
 The conquest of Bactria by these groups took place about 130 BCE.
-About one hundred seventy-five years after the conquest, about 45 CE,142 Kujula Kadphises, a Kushan and known as such, rose to power, and, by either conquering or uniting the yabghus ruling all the other groups, established hegemony in the region and founded the Kushan dynasty.
+One hundred seventy-five years or so after the conquest, or between approximately 30 and 45 CE, Kujula Kadphises, a Kushan and known as such, rose to power, and, by either conquering or uniting the yabghus ruling all the other groups at the time, established hegemony in the region and founded the Kushan dynasty.
 At the time of the conquest, which of the groups named in the classical sources is to be identified as the Kushans?